 What is Engineered Hardwood Flooring?

 In terms of appearance, engineered hardwood flooring doesn’t really look much different to solid hardwood because the top layer is real wood.
-It has the same authentic and natural look and feel underfoot, it’s just manufactured in a slightly different way.
+It has the same authentic and natural look, and it feels the same underfoot.
+However, it’s manufactured in a different way which gives it additional properties.

-While solid hardwood flooring is, well, solidly made out of hardwood, engineered hardwood flooring is constructed using different layers.
+While solid hardwood flooring is a single plank made completely out of hardwood, engineered hardwood flooring is constructed using different layers.

 The base layer is usually high quality plywood, and the top of the flooring is finished with a layer of hardwood.
 So you still get the hardwood look and feel, but the actual makeup of the flooring is different.

 Engineered wood flooring, especially top quality brands such as Quick-Step, has some other perks over solid hardwood that many people don’t realise or expect.
 So here are some things to consider when weighing up whether to choose solid or engineered hardwood flooring.

-If you’ve already been looking at solid flooring options, you’ve probably seen that solid wood flooring options are quite pricey.
-Engineered hardwood flooring is a lot more affordable, because the different layers vary in price, making each piece of flooring less expensive to manufacture than a board of solid wood.
+If you’ve already been looking at solid flooring options, you’ve probably seen that solid wood is usually quite pricey.
+Engineered flooring is a lot more affordable, because the different layers vary in price, making each piece of flooring less expensive to manufacture than a board of solid wood.
 If you want to get the real wood flooring look, but at a cheaper price, then engineered wood flooring is a great way to do it.

-While you might think solid flooring would look more authentic, you actually can’t really tell the difference.
-Engineered hardwood flooring has a top layer of hardwood, and you won’t be able to see what’s below the surface, so it looks identical to solid wood flooring.
+While you might think solid flooring would look more authentic, only the most experienced professionals can tell the difference!
+Engineered wood flooring has a top layer of hardwood and you won’t be able to see what’s below the surface, so it looks identical to solid wood flooring.

-Both solid and engineered hardwood flooring have a similar thickness, but one thing to bear in mind is that engineered hardwood is only topped with a thin layer of hardwood, rather than being made completely from hardwood.
-This means it’s not quite a durable and hard wearing as solid wood flooring, which can be sanded down and resurfaced many more times.
+Both solid and engineered flooring have a similar thickness, but one thing to bear in mind is that engineered floors are only topped with a thin layer of hardwood, rather than being made completely from hardwood.
+This means it’s not quite as durable and hard wearing as solid wood flooring, which can be sanded down and resurfaced many more times.

-Installing engineered hardwood flooring can be a walk in the park.
+Installing an engineered hardwood floor can be a walk in the park.
 It doesn’t have to take a long time or cost a lot.
 There are actually more ways to install engineered flooring than solid flooring, making the process easier.

 While solid floor has to be stapled or nailed down, engineered hardwood can be installed using a whole range of methods including click and lock systems and floating floors.

-Engineered flooring can last for years and years, but still it’s not quite as durable as solid wood as this can be sanded and refinished many times, while you’ll need to take care not to chip the thin top layer of hardwood.
+Engineered flooring can last for years and years.
+In terms of foot traffic, it’s not quite as durable as solid wood as this can be sanded and refinished many times, while you’ll need to take care not to chip the thin top layer of hardwood on engineered wood floors.

-Neither solid nor engineered hardwood flooring is waterproof, but engineered flooring is much better at coping with moisture than solid hardwood.
+As already mentioned, neither solid nor engineered hardwood flooring is completely waterproof, but engineered floors are much better at coping with moisture than solid wood.

-Solid hardwood can be distorted by moisture— losing its shape, texture, and colour.
-But engineered flooring holds its own when faced with moisture or even a spill.
-And you can have confidence knowing that your flooring includes Protect Plus water repellent if you choose Quick-Step engineered wood flooring.
+Solid hardwood can be distorted by water — losing its shape, texture and colour — but engineered flooring holds its own when faced with moisture or spills.

 There are loads of engineered wood flooring brands to choose from, but Quick-Step is one of the best.
 They offer affordable flooring solutions of the highest quality, so you can always rest assured that their floors will look good and stand the test of time.

 Here are some of the benefits of choosing Quick-Step engineered wood flooring.

-Your floor should perfectly match your home’s design and atmosphere.
-So you don’t want to choose just any old flooring, but rather be able to choose from a massive range of colours.
+Your floor should perfectly match your home’s design and atmosphere, so you don’t want to choose just any old flooring, but rather be able to choose from a massive range of colours.
 You can find an engineered wood floor in a colour that complements your home.

-But it’s not just about colour.
-The pattern of your flooring can also help to create a rustic, modern or traditional home.
-Quick-Step engineered wood floors come in a range of styles with different patterns.
+However, it’s not just about colour; the pattern of your flooring can also help to create a rustic, modern or traditional home.
+Quick-Step engineered wood floors come in a range of styles with different patterns and textures available.

 Three solid wood layers for durability

-While some engineered flooring brands may only create floor boards with a single layer of hardwood, Quick-Step has three layers of solid wood for durability.
+While many engineered flooring brands only create floor boards with a single layer of hardwood at the top, Quick-Step has three layers of solid wood for durability.

 This makes the floor extra resistant to moisture, wear and tear, and changing temperatures as the seasons turn.
-You won’t experience the same distortion that’s often a side effect of solid wood flooring.
+You won’t see the same distortion which solid wood flooring often experiences.

-Engineered hardwood is easier to install than solid hardwood, but Quick-Step takes easy installation to the next level.
+Engineered hardwood is more simple to install than solid hardwood, but Quick-Step takes easy installation to the next level.
 You can use just about any installation method, and you can make use of the tongue and groove system to easily slot each board into place.

-The coating stops any liquid from seeping into the floor boards or into the gaps in between each board.
-So if any liquid is split on the floor, you can just mop it up, without worrying about liquid seeping into your flooring and causing distortion.
-This is going to save you time and stress, and perhaps most importantly, money on maintenance!
+The coating stops any liquid from seeping into the floorboards or into the gaps in between each board.
+So if any liquid is split on the floor, you can just mop it up without worrying about it seeping into your flooring and causing distortion.
+This is going to save you time and stress, and, perhaps most importantly, money on maintenance!